- 7.1 Extenuating Circumstances and Academic Appeals

 Students who have graduated from the Commerce Program are not eligible to submit an appeal of any kind twenty (20) business days after their graduation.

-7.4.1.1 Requests to Waive the Timeline
+7.4.1.1 Requests to Waive a Timeline

 Exceptions to this regulation can only be granted in cases where extenuating circumstances render the student unable to appeal within the specified timeline.
 The student must be able to show that the extenuating circumstances were ongoing.
 The student must also be able to demonstrate that these circumstances prevented the student from acting between the time the original decision was received and the time at which the appeal was eventually initiated.
 Requests to waive the regulation governing the timeline for appeals must be submitted in writing.
-A request of this type should include a presentation of the specific reasons for the delay and must include documents that support the reasons for the delay.
+A request of this type should include an explanation of the specific reasons for the delay and must include documents that substantiate the reasons for the delay.
 Students should speak to an Academic Advisor about making such a request.

 7.4.2 Submitting an Appeal to the Associate Dean, Undergraduate

-• submit the appropriate appeal form to an Academic Advisor;
+- submit the appropriate appeal form to an Academic Advisor;

 Once all of the required documentation has been received, the student’s appeal will be reviewed by the Associate Dean, Undergraduate (or delegate).